knative/community/STEERING-COMMITTEE.md

 ## Getting in touch

-There are two ways to raise issues to the steering committee for decision:
+There are three ways to raise issues to the steering committee for decision:

 1. Emailing the steering committee at [steering@knative.team](mailto:steering@knative.team).